 Next up is the Reko Diq project in Pakistan, which has been in limbo for nearly a decade as the Government of Baluchistan said it considered the mining lease application to be incomplete and unsatisfactory.

 This is followed by the Tampakan deposit found on the Philippine island of Mindanao.
-Sagittarius Mines, a joint venture involving Glencore, is currently seeking local and national approval for the proposed mine.
+Sagittarius Mines is currently seeking local and national approval for the proposed mine.
 If approved, it is estimated to yield an average of 375,000 tonnes of copper a year over a 17-year mine life.

 Rounding out the top 10 list are: Rio Tinto-BHP’s Resolution project in Arizona, SolGold’s majority-owned Cascabel project in Ecuador, the Taca Taca deposit in Argentina held by First Quantum Minerals, the Frieda River project backed by the Chinese state and Pala Investments, and Glencore’s El Pachon in Argentina.